Skip to main content

 danangell.com/blog about

-Tag: gpt
+Tag: Gpt

 Post Information Scarcity

 In Star Trek humans live in a post-scarcity world.
 Transporter technology allows for instantaneous and cheap movement of humans and objects anywhere on a planet, and into or out of orbit.
 The same devices that allow for transportation can also re-organize matter into arbitrary configurations.
 This means that anything that can be designed can be owned for essentially no cost.
 What do people do in such a world?
 As Gene Roddenberry imagined, they explore.
+If we can get anything that’s ever been recorded for free in an instant, then new and undiscovered things are of unparalleled value and interest.

 Working With GPT